Developer Docs

 Node/TypeScript SDK

-Published npm latest: @decide-fyi/sdk@0.1.13.
-The package includes createDecideClient, decide, decisionPacket, recordExecution, recordOutcome, policy reports, counterfactuals, chains, and offline verifier helpers.
+Published npm latest: @decide-fyi/sdk@0.1.16.
+The package includes createDecideClient, decide, decisionPacket, recordExecution, recordOutcome, policy reports, counterfactuals, chains, offline verifier helpers, typed runtime binding metadata, the application-binding verifier, and the Rulebook v1 conformance runner.

 Verifier CLI

-npx @decide-fyi/sdk verify recomputes record hashes, receipt hashes, policy bundle hashes, and HMAC or Ed25519 receipt signatures. npx @decide-fyi/sdk verify-packet also checks Decision Packet v1 hashes and embedded proof links.
+npx @decide-fyi/sdk verify recomputes record hashes, receipt hashes, policy bundle hashes, and HMAC or Ed25519 receipt signatures.
+Add --application-binding to require decide_application_binding_v1 material before workflow-app handoff. npx @decide-fyi/sdk verify-packet checks Decision Packet v1 hashes and proof links. npx @decide-fyi/sdk rulebook-conformance runs the public Rulebook v1 fixture index against a target endpoint and validates semantic output, executable-payload rejection, rulebook_contract metadata, and repeat-run stability.

 Packaged examples